GM-Consult-Pty-Ltd/text_analysis/README.md

 The key interfaces of the `text_analysis` library are briefly described in this section.
 Please refer to the [documentation](https://pub.dev/documentation/text_analysis/latest/) for details.

+#### TermSimilarity

+The [TermSimilarity](https://pub.dev/documentation/text_analysis/0.12.0-2/text_analysis/TermSimilarity-class.html) class provides the following static methods used for (case-insensitive) comparison of `terms`:
+* `editDistance` returns the `Damerau–Levenshtein distance`, the minimum number of  single-character edits (transpositions, insertions, deletions or substitutions) required to change one `term` into another;
+* `editSimilarity` returns a normalized measure of `Damerau–Levenshtein distance` on a scale of 0.0 to 1.0, calculated by dividing the the difference between the maximum edit distance (sum of the length of the two terms) and the computed `editDistance`, by by the maximum edit distance;
+* `lengthDistance` returns the absolute value of the difference in length between two terms;
+* `lengthSimilarity` returns the similarity in length between two terms on a scale of 0.0 to 1.0 on a log scale (1 - the log of the ratio of the term lengths);
+* `jaccardSimilarity` returns the Jaccard Similarity Index of two terms;
+* `termSimilarity` returns a similarity index value between 0.0 and 1.0, product of `editSimilarity` , `jaccardSimilarity` and `lengthSimilarity`.
+A term similarity of 1.0 means the two terms are identical in all respects, *except case*;

+To compare one term with a collection of other terms, the following methods are also provided:
+* `editSimilarityMap` returns a hashmap of `terms` to their `editSimilarity` with a term;
+* `lengthSimilarityMap` returns a hashmap of `terms` to their `lengthSimilarity` with a term;
+* `jaccardSimilarityMap` returns a hashmap of `terms` to Jaccard Similarity Index with a term;
+* `termSimilarityMap` returns a hashmap of `terms` to termSimilarity with a term; and
+* `matches` returns the best matches from `terms` for a term, in descending order of term similarity (best match first).

+*Term comparisons are NOT case-sensitive.*

+The  [TextSimilarity](https://pub.dev/documentation/text_analysis/latest/text_analysis/TextSimilarity-class.html) uses  [extension methods](https://pub.dev/documentation/text_analysis/0.12.0-1/extensions/TermSimilarityExtensions.html) that can be imported from the [extensions](https://pub.dev/documentation/text_analysis/0.12.0-2/extensions/extensions-library.html) library.

 #### TextAnalyzer

  The [TextAnalyzer](https://pub.dev/documentation/text_analysis/latest/text_analysis/TextAnalyzer-class.html) interface exposes language-specific properties and methods used in text analysis: